Dhanushachari/Dhanushachari/README.md

 ---

-⭐ *Curious about systems, automation, and solving technical problems.*
+Curious about systems, automation, and figuring out why things break.